nhenneaux/resilient-httpclient/README.md

-# Resilient HTTP client based on `java.net.http.HttpClient`
+# Resilient HTTP client with `java.net.http.HttpClient`
 Client using a pool of HTTP clients targeting each a single IP.
 Each of them is refreshed based on HTTP health check and DNS query.
 It has the following features.
 * Client side load balancing between all the IP behind the hostname
 * Monitoring of all the IP behind the hostname at HTTP level